-In January 2022, we issued 50,000 of Series A Shares, and 1,125,000 shares of our common stock in an Additional Closing for an aggregate purchase price of \$49,376,125.
+In January 2022, we issued 50,000 of Series A Shares, and 1,125,000 shares of our common stock in the Additional Closing for an aggregate purchase price of \$49.4 million.

 For more information related to the Series A Shares, see Note 8 - Redeemable Perpetual Preferred Stock," to the accompanying condensed consolidated financial statements.